 In Washington State a misdemeanor Criminal Trespass 1st degree offense can have a maximum sentence of 364 days in jail and a $5,000 fine.
 If you are convicted of a misdemeanor you could be facing jail time and trouble securing employment in the future.

 I have represented may defendants that have been arrested for Criminal Trespass in Bellevue and the Seattle area.
-Locations like Bellevue Square, Lincoln Square, Casino's, Shopping malls and the Muckleshoot Casino often issue notices of Trespass and have people arrested for violating these notices.
+Locations like Bellevue Square, Lincoln Square, Casinos, and Shopping malls often issue notices of Trespass and have people arrested for violating these notices.
 These notices are often confusing or insufficient to out a defendant not notice that they are in violation of the notice.
 Many of these charges that occur in the City of Bellevue involve Kemper Security and the property of the Kemper Development Company.
 If you have been arrested in Lincoln Square for a charge of Criminal Trespassing in the first degree then you should watch the video below and seek out an attorney that is familiar with this very specific situation.

 See John's recent KIRO TV appearance in a Criminal Trespass Case: